-You’re always singing to yourself about something (in fact just this morning I overheard you singing an ode to your oatmeal) and the other day when I heard your gentle song it was as though someone pressed play on an old home movie.
-All of a sudden I had a flash of my mother saying to me “…when you were a little girl you were always singing.
+You’re always singing to yourself about something.
+In fact, just this morning I overheard you singing an ode to your oatmeal.
+The other day when I heard your gentle song, it was as though someone pressed play on an old home movie.
+All of a sudden, I had a flash of my mother saying to me “…when you were a little girl you were always singing.
 You’d quietly play and sing to yourself forever."
 My mother had this memory of me and now I have the same one of you.

-When my mother died she took so much of our history with her, like family photographs in a house fire they melted into ashes and floated off into nothingness.
+When my mother died, she took so much of our history with her.
+Like family photographs in a house fire, they melted into ashes and floated off into nothingness.
 What was my first word?
 How old was I when I took my first steps?
 Did I cry when my mother left me at kindergarten for the first time?
 Was I stubborn?
 Was I independent?
-Was I a scardey cat?
-I don’t know any of these things and with five brothers and sisters and a father who traveled often, I’m not sure anyone can help me piece these details back together.
+Was I a scaredy-cat?
+I don’t know any of these things and, with five brothers and sisters and a father who traveled often, I’m not sure anyone can help me piece these details back together.

 I love you,